 AEM can convert your files into different formats to engage audiences across several online channels.
 Using AEM, you can showcase products via multiple videos, hence driving engagement, garnering customer attention, and forging brand loyalty.
 Using analytics and insights, you can study visitor behavior and distribute content accordingly.

-While users can navigate the web pages, a visitor’s profile is automatically built and added with extra information.
-It is how AEM delivers personalized content to every customer who lands on the webpage, creating an effortless brand experience.
+When users navigate the web pages, AEM stores information like location, relationship, search history, etc. Using such details, it delivers personalized content to every customer who lands on the webpage, creating an effortless brand experience.

 AEM is known to be an enterprise-friendly web content management solution mainly because of its robustness, personalized content delivery, and easy third-party integrations.
 Adobe Experience Manager follows a flexible approach, perfect to meet rapidly-changing consumer demands and improve website user experiences by a considerable margin.